Toledo Zoo & Aquarium

-The Toledo Zoo & Aquarium, located in Toledo, Ohio, is a member of the World Association of Zoos and Aquariums (WAZA), and is accredited by the Association of Zoos and Aquariums (AZA), through the year 2022.
-The Toledo Zoo & Aquarium houses over 10,000 individual animals that cover 720 species.
-With a large focus on conservation efforts, the Toledo Zoo & Aquarium currently participates in over 80 species survival programs.
-The Toledo Zoo & Aquarium has over 57,000 members and hosts over 1 million visitors a year.
+The Toledo Zoo & Aquarium, located in Toledo, Ohio is a member of the World Association of Zoos and Aquariums (WAZA), and is accredited by the Association of Zoos and Aquariums (AZA).
+The Toledo Zoo & Aquarium, rated the top zoo in the country, houses over 10,000 individual animals from 720 species and participates in around 80 species survival programs.

 History

-1900–1920: Beginnings
+1900–1920

-The Toledo city board believed a zoo was required to make the city a tourist destination.
-The Toledo Zoo began in 1900, when a woodchuck was donated by Carl Hillebrand to Peter Mettler and the Walbridge Park.
-By the end of the first year, the Toledo Zoo had a collection of 39 animals, which were mostly donated.
+The Toledo Zoo began in 1900 when a woodchuck was donated by Megan Cole to the Walbridge Park.
+By the end of its first year, the Toledo Zoo had a collection of 39 animals, most of which were donated.
 The park was unprepared for these donations and was forced to use temporary housing such as ravines and boxes for exhibits.
-In November 1901, the Toledo Zoo nearly lost their entire collection when the winter housing for the animals caught fire.
-As a result, in 1907 the Toledo Zoo built their first brick building for housing animals, known as the Lion House.
+In November 1901, the Toledo Zoo nearly lost its entire collection when the winter housing for the animals caught fire.
+As a result, in 1907, the Toledo Zoo built its first brick building for housing animals, known as the Lion House.
 During the early years at the Toledo Zoo, most animals were acquired through donations and circuses, and, due to a lack of proper housing, animal escapes were common.
-In June 1913, the Toledo Zoological Society (TZS) was founded to spur development, with William H. Roemer serving as the first president.
+In June 1913, the Toledo Zoological Society (TZS) was founded to spur development with William H. Roemer serving as the first president.
 By 1916, the Toledo Zoo had grown to a population of 471 animals.
-In 1922, there was a change to the organizational structure of the zoo when Percy Jones, the TZS president, officially created the role of the zoo director, also known as the curator of the Toledo Zoo & Aquarium.
+In 1922, a change to the organizational structure of the zoo occurred when Percy Jones, the TZS president, created the role of Zoo Director, also known as the Curator of the Toledo Zoo & Aquarium.
 Frank Skeldon was the first curator for the zoo.
-Jones and Skeldon created a plan and pushed the zoo towards national recognition.
+Jones and Skeldon pushed the zoo towards national recognition.